-RETs are dependent upon specialized management skills, have limited diversification and are, therefore, subject to risks inherent in financing a limited number of projects.
-RETs may be subject to a management fees and other expenses, and so when we invest in RETs we will bear our proportionate share of the costs of the RETs' operations.
-Investing in RETs and real estate-related companies involves certain unique risks in addition to those risks associated with investing in the real estate industry in general.
-The market value of RET shares and the ability of the RETs' depend generally on their ability to generate cash flow to make distributions to shareholders, and certain RETS have self-liquidation provisions by which mortgages held may be paid in full and distributions of capital returns may be made at any time.
-In addition, distributions received by us from RETS may consist of dividends, capital gains and/or return of capital.
-Generally, dividends received by us from RETS haves on distributed to our stockholders will not constitute "qualified dividend income" eligible for the reduced taxtate applicable to qualified dividend income.
-In addition, the performance of a RETS may self-flexibate to qualified dividend income" eligible for the reduced taxtate applicable to qualified dividend income.
-In addition, the performance of a RETS may self-flexibate to qualified dividend income" eligible for the reduced taxtate applicable to qualified dividend income.
-In addition, the performance of a RETS may self-flexibate to qualified dividend income.
-In addition, the performance of a RETS may self-flexibate to qualified dividend income.
-In addition, the performance of a RETS may self-flexibate to qualified dividend income.
-In addition, the performance of a RETS may self-flexibate to qualified dividend income.
-In addition, the performance of a RETS may self-flexibate to qualified dividend income.
-In addition, the performance of a RETS may self-flexibate to qualified dividend income.
-In additint the real self-flexibate to qua
+REITs are dependent upon specialized management skills, have limited diversification and are, therefore, subject to risks inherent in financing a limited number of projects.
+REITs may be subject to a management fees and other expenses, and so when we invest in REITs we will bear our proportionate share of the costs of the REITs' operations.
+Investing in REITs and real estate-related companies involves certain unique risks in addition to those risks associated with investing in the real estate industry in general.
+The market value of REIT shares and the ability of the REIT to distribute income may be adversely affected by several factors, including the risks described herein that relate to an investment in our common stock.
+REITs depend generally on their ability to generate cash flow to make distributions to shareholders, and certain REITs have self-liquidation provisions by which mortgages held may be paid in full and distributions of capital returns may be made at any time.
+In addition, distributions received by us from REITs may consist of dividends, capital gains and/or return of capital.
+Generally, dividends received by us from REIT shares and distributed to our stockholders will not constitute "qualified dividend income" eligible for the reduced tax rate applicable to qualified dividend income.
+In addition, the performance of a REIT may be affected by changes in the tax laws or by its failure to qualify for tax-free pass-through of income.